None of us set out to live a life we can’t afford.

 If you make budgeting a priority, you’ll have a much higher chance of winning with money.

-When you write your income and expenses down – you start to identify the small leaks in your spending.
+Because when you write your income and expenses down – you start to identify the small leaks in your spending.

 Whatever it is, you can’t measure it unless you track it.